Technology / System Admin

 If you are already familiar with the world of databases, you should recognize at least a few of those database types.
 The most widely used database types are relational and document types.

 The other more popular database type is a document database.
 NoSQL is a term typically used to describe these types of databases.
 A popular version of a NoSQL or Document database is Mongo.
-Document databases store records in tables that conceptually look like a JSON object with common data.
+Document databases store records in tables that look like JSON objects with common data.
 However, each entry in a document database may not have the same type of data or all of the same data as a relational database.
 Likewise, data stored between tables may have nothing in common whatsoever.

 What are the Benefits of Using a Managed DB Provider?